 Aaron Burch is the son of Eugene and Rita Burch of Salem, Ohio.
 He is married to the former Kathryn Langeman.
-They have two daughters, Esther and Hannah.
-Currently, they are working with the Beaver Street Church of Christ in Lisbon, Ohio.
-Aaron is a graduate of the West Virginia School of Preaching (2007) and Freed-Hardeman University (B.A. in Biblical Studies 2009) and is presently working on a Master’s degree at Freed-Hardeman University.
+They have four daughters, Esther, Hannah, Lydia, and Tabitha, and two sons, Timothy and David.
+Aaron graduated the West Virginia School of Preaching in 2007.
+He received the B.A. in Biblical Studies in 2009, and the Master of Divinity degree in 2020, both from Freed-Hardeman University.

 Peter Ray Cole

 Peter Ray Cole graduated from the West Virginia School of Preaching in 1998.
 He continued his education through Southern Christian University, earning a B.A. in Biblical Studies.
 In May 2010, he completed his M.S. in Professional Counseling through Amridge University.
 Peter Ray looks forward to sharing his experience as a Gospel preacher along with his clinical experience as a counselor with students in the Marriage and Family course.

 Upon graduation from the WVSOP, Peter Ray worked as the associate minister for the the Barrackville Church of Christ (WV).
 He has served as the minister for the Washington Street Church of Christ in Fairview, WV, since November of 1999.
 Since 2005, he has made yearly mission trips to India, where he works for a month preaching the Gospel and teaching in preacher training schools.
 He is actively involved in the West Virginia Christian Youth Camp and currently serves on the board of directors.
 In July 1998, he married Amantha Sexton, formerly of Virginia, whom he met in 1996 when she attended the WVSOP Lectureships.